 Elliot Wright, his girlfriend Sasha and best friend John, who are university students in Madison, Wisconsin, buy a house together.
 Soon after they move in, strange things begin to happen.
 Elliot finds a nightstand that has the phrase “don’t think it, don’t say it” and reference to The Bye Bye Man written all over the inside.
 Their friend Kim holds a seance but flees at what she sees in the house.
 Soon all three of them start experiencing troubling hallucinations and cannot be sure whether what they see is real.
 Elliot finds that the house was the home of a Larry Redmon who killed his wife and several others in 1969.
 Delving into the past, he learns the legend of the shadowy figure known as the Bye Bye Man.
 As soon as one speaks his name, the Bye Bye Man will claim that person and anyone else to whom they have mentioned its name.
 Having been marked as one of its victims, Elliot also realises that the Bye Bye Man will be coming after Sasha, John and anybody else they have spoken his name to.

 I first became aware of Stacy Title with her debut film, the black comedy The Last Supper (1995), which has the rather funny premise of a group of liberals who invite right wing bigots to dinner and bump them off.
 Title has not exactly been prolific since then but has put out several films, including Let the Devil Wear Black (1999), a modernisation of Shakespeare’s Hamlet (1602), and the horror anthology Snoop Dogg’s Hood of Horror (2006).
+This would be Title’s last work as a director, apart from a 2017 episode of the tv series Freakish, and she passed away from Lou Gehrig’s Disease in 2021.
 The script is written by Title’s husband Jonathan Penner who also has a small one-scene role as the florist Mr Daizy that Cressida Bonas goes to talk to.

 The end credits note that The Bye Bye Man is based on the story The Bridge to Body Island by Robert Damon Schneck.
 You assume that this is a novel or a short story that the film has adapted but a quick Google of the details reveals that Schneck is a former contributor to Fortean Times and a writer who specialises in real-life ghost stories and tales of the paranormal.
 The Bridge to Body Island is actually a chapter from The President’s Vampire: Strange But True Tales of the United States of America (2005), one of Schneck’s collections of these stories.